Paulsqapp/dynamic-programming-using-tabulation-method/README.md

 # dynamic-programing
-Dynamic Programing Using Tabulation Method
+Dynamic Programming Using Tabulation Method

 If you have challenges with recursive method of solving Dynamic Programming challanges, the tabulation method provides an easier alternative, and for Python Programming, Iterative methods are usually more efficient than